How to Start an LLC - Complete Guide

 2. Name Your LLC

-Your business name is your business identity and the first impression people will have of your company, so be sure to take your time with this step and get it right.
+Business name is your business identity and the first impression people will have about your business, so do not hurry on this step and get it right.

-Your business name must be distinguishable from all other business names in the state and cannot imply that you are a corporation or partnership.
+Your business name should not be similar to all other business names in the state and should not suggest that you are a corporation or a partnership.

 3. Select a Registered Agent

-If you choose to be your registered agent, you'll have to be available at your registered agent's address during regular business hours.
-However, a registered agent service will allow you the flexibility to run and grow your business wherever you need to be.
+In the case you prefer to be your registered agent, you will be required to be at the registered agent address during the normal working hours.
+Nonetheless, a registered agent service will give you the flexibility to operate and expand your business in any place you have to be.

-An LLC operating agreement is an internal document that outlines your business ownership structure, the rights and responsibilities of LLC members, and procedures for things like adding members, meetings, votes, and profit distribution.
+An LLC operating agreement is a document that exists internally and shows your business ownership structure, the rights and obligations of the LLC members, and how things such as adding members, meetings, votes, and distribution of profits are performed.

-In most states, the document you need to file to make your LLC official is the articles of organization.
-In some states, it's called a certificate of organization or formation.
+The document you should use to make your LLC official is the articles of organization in most states.
+In other states, it is referred as a certificate of organization or formation.

 i